arjunk04/climate_rundown/_posts/2021-08-10-intro-to-climate-change.md

 CO<sub>2</sub> is particularly problematic because it persists in the atmosphere for a really long time.
 So, even if humans stop all their carbon dioxide emissions, past emissions will continue to cause temperature increase.

-*You can read more about the effects of CO<sub>2</sub> on the planet in another article.*
+{% comment %}
 ***TODO: link***

-Fortunately, there is still hope.
-The United Nation's Intergovernmental Panel on Climate Change estimates that past emissions will likely cause no more than 1.2 degree celsius warming since pre-industrial times.
-The threshold for dangerous warming is 1.5 degrees celsius, so we still have some time.
+{% endcomment %}

-That said, the situation is still dire.
+While past emissions alone cannot cause us to cross the threshold for dangerous warming, humans have gotten increasingly close to the danger line over time(1.5 degree celsius warming above pre-industrial levels).
-If we cannot contain our greenhouse gas emissions, we could reach a point of no return for climate change by 2030.
+If we cannot contain our greenhouse gas emissions, we could reach a point of no return for climate change as early as 2030.

 You can read more about the situation today in [another article]("/"), and the [action](/action/) and [policy](/policy/) sections address exactly how we can 'solve' climate change.